lrcouto/MiniRT/README.md

 # MiniRT

-A basic raytracer made as a student project at 42 São Paulo.
-It is currently a work in progress, and you can check the work history on the collapsible section below.
+MiniRT is a small raytracer written in C, made as a student project at <a href='https://www.42sp.org.br/'>42 São Paulo</a>.
+It renders primitive polygons like spheres, planes, squares, triangles and cylinders, has a simple implementation of a <a href='https://www.scratchapixel.com/lessons/3d-basic-rendering/phong-shader-BRDF/'>phong shader</a> in which the user can control the color, specular, shininess and reflectivity of every individual object.

 # How to Run It

-MiniRT relies on its libft submodule and on the MiniLibX library to run.
+MiniRT relies on its libft submodule and on the <a href='https://harm-smits.github.io/42docs/libs/minilibxMiniLibX/'>MiniLibX</a> library to run.

 On your terminal, run: